Last Updated on February 8, 2026

 Another dark tour that appeals teenagers is the Jack the Ripper tour.
 Head back to 19th Century East London with an expert guide.
 Learn about what life was like for the Ripper’s victims and the inhabitents in Whitechapel at the time.
 Try to figure out who committed the unsolved murders using the photographic evidence and true stories about the investigation.

 Do you have a football mad teenager?
-If you’re nodding yes, the thing you must do is a stadium tour.
-You can book a stadium tour with most of the top flight London clubs including Arsenal, Chelsea or Tottenham.
-If they are not interested in those teams, why not book a tour of the home of England football club Wembley Stadium.
+If you’re nodding yes, why not book a stadium tour?
+You can enjoy a stadium tour with most of the top flight London clubs including Arsenal, Chelsea or Tottenham.

 Football not their thing?
 You can also book a tour of other sporting venues including Wimbledon for tennis fans and Twickenham for Rugby enthusiasts.
 Both Wimbledon and Twickenham also have museums to look around too.